araffin/srl-zoo/README.md

 In our case the TCN-like architecture is made of a pre-trained ResNet with an extra fully connected layer (embedding).

-To use this functionality also enable `--multi_view`, preferably `--no_priors` (see usage of script train.py), and set the global variable N_CHANNELS in file `preprocess.py` to 9.
+To use this functionality also enable `--multi_view`, preferably `--no_priors` (see usage of script train.py), and set the global variable N_CHANNELS in file `preprocess.py` to 9 for training (3 otherwise).

 Related papers:
 - "Time-Contrastive Networks: Self-Supervised Learning from Video" (P. Sermanet et al., 2017), paper: [https://arxiv.org/abs/1704.06888](https://arxiv.org/abs/1704.06888)